 For comparison here is questions by a state from SO with tag C# for 2016:

 The number of accepted answers a bit higher, but in general you see graphs are similar.

 Now let see questions state trend for SharePoint, per month:

 Let also take a look at questions count per month trend:

 or per year:

 The number of questions per year is increasing

-This graph also prove this idea:
+This graph also proves this idea: